foqueiroz/arcdocs.github.io/book/software/libraries/tau.md

 # Tau

-TAU Performance System® is a portable profiling and tracing toolkit for performance analysis of parallel programs written in Fortran, C, C++, UPC, Java, Python.
+TAU Performance System&reg; is a portable profiling and tracing toolkit for performance analysis of parallel programs written in Fortran, C, C++, UPC, Java, Python.

 Read more about tau on their [website](https://www.cs.uoregon.edu/research/tau/home.php).